xcart/xcart-docs/_pages/kb_en/shipping/custom_table_rates.md

     *   Weight range: 0 - 10 lb
     *   flat rate: $7

-    Once we're done with the first rate, let's add two more table rows for the rates "Free shipping for orders with a subtotal of $50 or more - if the order weight is up to 10 lb" and "$10 flat rate shipping for orders weighing over 10 lb" .
-To add a new blank row, we'll use the [+] button:
+    Once we're done with the first rate, let's add two more rows for the rates "Free shipping for orders with a subtotal of $50 or more - if the order weight is up to 10 lb" and "$10 flat rate shipping for orders weighing over 10 lb" .
+To add a new row, we'll use the [+] button:

     ![]({{site.baseurl}}/attachments/9306242/9437474.png)

-    We'll configure these two rows we have added like so:
+    We'll configure the two new rows as follows:

     ![]({{site.baseurl}}/attachments/9306242/9437475.png)